MXHJohn314/WSL_Setup_Walkthrough/README.md

-* Use keyboard shortcut `Windows + R` to open the Run cmd → search for "shell:startup"
+* Use keyboard shortcut `Windows + R` to open the Run window  → search for "shell:startup"
 * Click and drag the `config.xlaunch` file into the startup folder
 * Go back to Powershell and run these commands to keep your
     + `dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart`